Rackspace Cloud Sites Essentials - MyLittleAdmin Database Management Interface

 Log into myLittleAdmin

 - Log in to the Rackspace Cloud Control Panel.

-- Click on the domain name that the database exists under.
+- Click the domain name that the database exists under.

-Confirm that the database is active by scrolling to the Databases section.
-If the database is active it will display a green check mark icon in the status column as shown in the following figure:
+- Confirm that the database is active by scrolling to the Databases section.
+If the database is active it will display a green check mark icon in the status column.

 To start working with this database, you will need the Hostname, username and password.
-The details can be viewed by clicking on the hyperlink for the database, which results in a page that should be similar to this:
+The details can be viewed by clicking on the hyperlink for the database.

 - The Server Name is listed as Hostname under the Database Information section.